-- Step 1.
-Obtain your Federal Student Aid ID (FSA ID)
+1. Get your Federal Student Aid ID (FSA ID)

 The FSA ID serves as your identifier so you can access your personal information in various U.S. Department of Education systems throughout the process.
 Because your FSA ID serves as your electronic signature, you should not give it to anyone.

-If applicable, parents should apply for their own FSA IDs.
+If parents are considering taking a Direct PLUS loan, they should also apply for their own FSA IDs.

-- Step 2.
-File your free application for Financial Aid (FAFSA)
+2. Create your Free Application for Financial Aid (FAFSA)

 Once you have a FSA ID, visit www.fafsa.ed.gov and click on the “Start a New FAFSA” button.
 You will be prompted to fill in your FSA ID login information.